 She has served in the capacity of principal and education director on both the Fairmount and Greenspring campuses, where both the elementary and middle schools were honored as National Blue Ribbon Schools.
-Dr. Lewis contributed extensively to the growth of the school program at Kennedy Krieger from a small elementary program to its current pre-K through age 21 model.
 She has also worked at the Maryland State Department of Education as a specialist in non-public schools.
 For five years, she was the Director of the Center for Reading Excellence at Johns Hopkins University before returning to Kennedy Krieger in 2005.

-Dr. Lewis remains connected to the Maryland State Department of Education through her participation on both the Maryland Reading First Initiative and the Committee for the Redesign of Reading Curriculum, both activities involved with the examination of research-based procedures for teaching and learning about reading for school aged students.
-She has taught at Johns Hopkins University's School of Education for over 25 years, and serves on the neuro-education committee there.
+Dr. Lewis remains connected to the Maryland State Department of Education through her appointment on the Professional Standards in Teacher Education Board and her continuing participation on the Committee for the Redesign of Reading Curriculum.
+She has taught at Johns Hopkins University's School of Education for over 25 years, and serves on the Neuro-Education committee there.